Refinitiv/efx-grid/book/en/README.md

 npm install @refinitiv-ui/efx-grid
 ```

 The element is required theme to instantiate itself in the app.
-Refinitiv's design system is called Halo theme and you can install it from npm command.
+LSEG's design system is called Halo theme and you can install it from npm command.

 ```sh
 npm install @refinitiv-ui/halo-theme